Arab Movement of Azawad: History

-In early April 2013, the MAA participated in a conference which brought together the leaders of various Arab groups in Azawad.
+In early April 2013, the MAA participated in a conference which brought together the leaders of various Arab groups and clans in Azawad.
 The conference, which was held in the Mauritanian capital Nouakchott, ended with the formation of a new organization, the Convergence of Arab Movements and Associations for the Unity and Development of Azawad, which was tasked with representing the interests of all Arab communities in the region.
 The head of the MAA was appointed as a member of the board of the Convergence.

 On April 21, 2013, the MAA occupied the town of Ber, approximately 50 kilometers north of Timbuktu.
 Arab fighters returned to the town on May 5; they looted shops and houses and then departed.
-The MAA denied responsibility for this second incident, and claimed that the looters were acting contrary to orders.
+The MAA denied responsibility for this second incident and claimed that the looters were acting contrary to orders.
 On May 17, the MAA claimed to have entered Anefis, to the southwest of Kidal, after a clash with MNLA fighters.
 Intervention by the French military, however, forced the MAA to depart by the following day.
 The MNLA rejected this version of events, claiming instead that the combatants who entered Anefis were members of the Islamist Movement for Oneness and Jihad in West Africa (MUJAO).

-Sidi Brahim Ould Sidatt is assassinated in Bamako on April 13, 2021.
+Sidi Brahim Ould Sidati was assassinated in Bamako on April 13, 2021.

 Organization and strength

-The MAA is led by a Secretary General; as of April 2013, this office was held by Ahmad Ould Sidi Muhammad.
+The MAA is led by a Secretary General; as of April 2013, this office was held by Ahmed Ould Sidi Muhammad.
 An MAA spokesman stated in December 2012 that the organization's structure also contained an executive council, an advisory council and a chief of staff.

 The MAA claims to have a strength of 500 men; many of its officers are deserters from the Malian Army.
 The movement has two strongholds in northern Mali, the first being Tilemsi near Mauritania and the second being Tinafareg near Algeria.